-In 2011 we were saddened in the fall to hear that Satan was trying to destroy the body there by bringing in a division in the church.
+In 2011 we were saddened to hear that Satan was trying to destroy the body there by bringing in a division in the church.
 A few of the leaders who wanted full leadership tried to divide the church.
 We praise God for the victory in that the few who did leave were unable to destroy the body.
 It is always difficult and sad to watch this happen.

 As a team, we revisited the town on many occasions and we were able to stay in Batacosa for a week at a time to encourage the body.
 Each evening we showed the Jesus film in neighboring towns, seeing many more come back to Christ.
 In one town, which is the larger community to Batacosa, we found the original Christian body that missionaries had begun many years ago.
 There were a small group of believers studying faithfully but praying that they could have fellowship with other believers.
 These two groups joined together for a while, but soon division happened again in the church.
 We as believers don't always know the reasons why God calls us to specific areas of ministry, but our job as believers is to follow that calling.
 We pray for revival in this church, as it is currently without a pastor.